dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 ====================================

-The SimpleDBM_ Latch interface is designed to be compatible with the Java 5.0 ReentrantReadWriteLock interface.
-This allows the ReadWrite Latch implementation to be based upon the Java primitive.
+The SimpleDBM_ Latch interface is designed to be compatible with the Java 5.0 ``ReentrantReadWriteLock`` interface.
+This allows the ``ReadWrite`` Latch implementation to be based upon the Java primitive.

-The ReadWrite Latch is likely to be more efficient than the ReadWriteUpdate Latch.
+The ``ReadWrite`` Latch is likely to be more efficient than the ``ReadWriteUpdate`` Latch.

+The ``ReadWriteUpdate`` latch uses a subset of the ``LockManager`` implementation described later in this document.
+Unlike a Lock, which has to be looked up dynamically in a hash table, a latch is known to its client, and no lookup is necessary.
+This is the main difference between the Latch implementation of the ``LockManager`` code.

 Obtaining a latch instance
 ==========================